Is Squarespace right for your foundation, charity or nonprofit organization website?

 One of Squarespace's greatest strengths—that you don't have to deal with plugins and system updates—can be a weak point for some organizations.

-If your nonprofit’s needs are more of the brochure variety-you want to educate your potential supporters and make it easy for them to get involved.
-However, many nonprofit organizations need complicated tools and functionality baked into their websites, such as campaign pages (like Nationbuilder has), interactive elements, matching tools, content management system integration, API integration and more.
+If your nonprofit's needs are more of the standard variety-you want to educate your potential supporters and make it easy for them to get involved.
+However, many nonprofit organizations need complicated tools and functionality baked into their websites, such as campaign pages, interactive elements, matching tools, content management system integration, API integration and more.

-Some of these things are doable in Squarespace, and it’s worth talking to an approved Squarespace Specialist who’s familiar with the pros and cons and nuances of the system’s developer platform, but it may be cost-prohibitive to implement what you want, even if it’s doable.
+Some of these things are doable in Squarespace, and it's worth talking to an approved Squarespace Specialist who's familiar with the pros and cons and nuances of the platform before committing to a platform—it can save a lot of money in the long-run.

-If that’s the case, you’ll want to weigh the pros and cons, determine what features are must-haves, and get good advice from a pro, if necessary.
+You'll want to weigh the pros and cons of your feature wishlist, determine what features are must-haves, and get good advice from a pro, if necessary.

 Squarespace might be right for your organization if: